devicehive/devicehive-docker/rdbms-image/README.md

 [be-script-url]: https://github.com/devicehive/devicehive-java-server/blob/master/dockerfiles/devicehive-backend/devicehive-start.sh

 ## HTTPS configuration (TLS)
-DeviceHive Proxy provides TLS support by default.
-If custom certificate is not configured it generates self-signed certificate and stores them in `dh-proxy-ssl` Docker volume.
+TLS support in DeviceHive Proxy can be enable by providing you own certificate files.
+See instructions below.

 ### Using custom certificate
 For Docker Compose installation we will use Compose feature to read configuration from [multiple Compose files](https://docs.docker.com/compose/extends/#multiple-compose-files).
 Second Compose file will start devicehive-proxy container with custom certificate.
 To configure DeviceHive Proxy to use your own certificate follow next steps:
 1. Generate key and certificate signing request for your domain, sign CSR with Certificate Authority.
 Resulting certificate and key files must be in the PEM format.
-2. Create `ssl` directory outside of `devicehive-docker` directory, on the same level.
+2. Create `ssl` directory outside of `devicehive-docker` directory, on the same directory level.
 3. Generate dhparam file for nginx:
 ```
 openssl dhparam -out ssl/dhparam.pem 2048